Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 1. Make sure there is a blank line *before the open tag*, otherwise it may cause a format problem.
 2. Start typing your content in a *new line*.
 3. Use plain text within a custom element.
-4. Use `ENTER` to add a line break.
+4. Use  `<br>` for line break.
 5. Do not include any blank line within the Sticky Notes, if you want to add a *blank line* please use  `<br>`.

 [:arrow_up:Back](#table-of-contents)

 ## Custom Title Block

-Custom Title Block would be suitable for supplementing information that you think is important to readers.
-The use is very similar to a blockquote but coming up with a clear heading, it's making a key concept more outstanding.
+Custom Title Block would be suitable for emphasizing a key concept for the heading, making it more outstanding from other content.

 Let's see what it looks like: